xabbu42/Master/arbeit.md

 subformulas and variables already occurring in $T$.
 For cases 1 and 2 this is immediate as the given derivations directly use subformulas from $T$.
-In cases 3, 4 and 5, the starting derivations do not introduce new variables by induction hypothesis and the use of the deduction theorem does not introduce new variables by corollary
+In cases 3, 4 and 5, the starting derivations do not use new variables by induction hypothesis and the use of the deduction theorem does not introduce new variables by corollary
 \ref{dedvar}.
-The derivation for case 6 is already included in the corollary and therefore trivially does not introduce new variables.
+The derivation for case 6 is already included in the corollary and therefore trivially does not use new variables.
 \End{proof}

 The proofs for the following standard lemmas for G3lift exactly mirror